-- Work Study Internship:
+Work Study Internship:

 Student interns frequently work at for-profit business to benefit the financial standing of that business.
 They are not necessarily working to improve their communities through these internship experiences.
-There can be overlap between work study internships and service-learning.
+There can be overlap between work-study internships and service learning.
 Students are engaged in service-learning if through their internship experiences they work to improve the health or welfare of their community while linking this to their academic studies.
+Students can receive a maximum of 40 hours per year.
+For example, they are visiting the nursing homes to do hair, nails, etc. for the residents as part of the cosmetology class.

-- Student Aid
+Student Aid:

-Students, who serve as a teacher's aide throughout the school year, can receive a maximum of 50 service hours per year.
+Students, who serve as a teacher's aide throughout the school year, can receive a maximum of 20 service hours per year.
 However, it must be a direct service for other students such as tutoring or creating educational displays or resources.
 Making copies, grading papers, washing boards, cleaning the classroom, etc. is considered clerical and cannot be more than 25% of the experience.
 Students may also work within the school office, library or with the school nurse provided the experience still meets the program guidelines.